-In truth, much of the existing empirical work provides limited guidance for understanding the consequences of a labor market shock like that generated by the Black Death.
-This is because previous contributions are largely concerned with tracing out the consequences of variation in relative factor prices along the intensive margin, i.e. for small amounts of change within the society being analyzed.
+Empirical studies that speak to the relative purchase of each theory are limited and offer contradictory findings.3 In truth, much of the existing empirical work provides limited guidance for understanding the consequences of a labor market shock like that generated by the Black Death.
+This is because previous contributions are largely concerned with tracing out the consequences of variation in relative factor prices along the intensive margin, i.e. for small amounts of change within the respective society.
 The Black Death, by contrast, generated change along the extensive margin.
 Indeed, at an aggregate-level it was one of the largest labor market shocks in modern human history.
-As we will argue in the subsequent section, the depth of labor scarcity is important in understanding elite reaction to a shock.
-Reactions to small shocks will not be the same as those to large ones.
+As we will argue in the subsequent section, the depth of labor scarcity is important in understanding elite reaction to a labor supply shock.
+Reactions to minor shocks will not be the same as those to large ones.

 The empirical findings of our paper about the long-term legacy of the Black Death contribute to a prominent literature on the economic and political consequences of infectious diseases.
 The incidence of infectious diseases has been tied to low levels of labor productivity and investment, and ultimately to the emergence of 'poverty traps' in tropical areas (Bonds, Keenan, Rohani and Sachs, 2010; Gallup and Sachs, 2001; Sachs and Warner, 1997).
-Exposure to disease for populations in utero has been shown to create developmental disabilities that reduce levels of educational attainment, an important contributor to economic growth (Almond, 2006).
+Exposure to disease for populations in utero creates developmental disabilities that reduce levels of educational attainment, an important contributor to economic growth (Almond, 2006).
 In a long-term perspective, diseases may also determine the composition and behavior of the ruling elite.
-According to Diamond (1998), the immunological advantages conferred upon Europeans by living in proximity to livestock (and suffering through repeated waves of diseases) explain the ease with which they were able to conquer the Americas.
+According to Diamond (1998), the immunological advantages conferred upon Europeans by living in proximity to livestock (and suffering through repeated disease waves) partially explain the ease with which they were able to conquer the Americas.